 The only statewide smoking restriction in multi-unit housing is a workplace restriction prohibiting smoking in indoor common areas (described below) and is not intended to protect the health of tenants.
 A new state law that went into effect on January 1, 2012 authorizes landlords to prohibit smoking in the units they manage.
 While it was legal for landlords to prohibit smoking in the apartments they own and manage prior to this law, that authority is now specifically articulated in state law.
 Cities and counties are allowed to go beyond state law in enacting secondhand smoke restrictions for multi-unit housing and the new state law does not preempt these local ordinances.

 Cities and counties have taken a variety of approaches in passing local ordinances to try to address the problem of secondhand smoke in multi-unit housing.
-The overall Smokefree Housing grade is based on the grades for four types of smokefree housing policies – (1) Nonsmoking Units in Apartments; (2) Nonsmoking Units in Condominiums; (3) Nonsmoking Common Areas; and (4) Nonsmoking Units in Housing Authorities.
-For three of the policy areas, the city or county is given a point value between 0 and 4 based on the strength of their local ordinance.
-For the Nonsmoking Units in Housing Authorities policy area, the city or county is given a point value of 0 or 1 based on the strength of their local ordinance.
-The point values for the four areas are then added together to calculate the overall Smokefree Housing Grade.
-If the jurisdiction has a Housing Authority, the point values are added and given a grade using a scale of: A (11+); B (8-10); C (5-7); D (2-4); and F (0-1).
-If the jurisdiction does not have a Housing Authority, the point values are added and given a grade using a scale of: A (10+); B (7-9); C (4-6); D (1-3); and F (0).
+The overall Smokefree Housing grade is based on the grades for three types of smokefree housing policies – (1) Nonsmoking Units in Apartments; (2) Nonsmoking Units in Condominiums; and (3) Nonsmoking Common Areas.
+For these policy areas, the city or county is given a point value between 0 and 4 based on the strength of their local ordinance.
+The point values for the four areas are then added together to calculate the overall Smokefree Housing Grade using a scale of: A (10+); B (7-9); C (4-6); D (1-3); and F (0).

 Reducing Sales of Tobacco Products Methodology